amc-corey-cox/cc_env/README.md

 ```
 curl -LsSf https://mise.run | less
 ```
+I initially planned to add some logic to my .bash_ps1 script to manage the mise/uv and .venv activation to indicate the repo was managed by mise and embed some short naming in the config there.
+However, I realized I can just use the same mechanism where I do renaming in .venv/pyvenv.config and uv doesn't seem to clobber it.

 ### Rust
 The recommended way to install Rust is to use the script and pipe it to sh.
 It isn't ideal but I like it better than how the Ubuntu snap works and it should be the most up-to-date.
 ```